OUR FAQ's - FREQUENTLY ASKED QUESTIONS

 In the event of requiring out of hours assistance, please contact the mainline office to be redirected to a member of the team.
 This is strictly for emergencies only and is a service conducted in house and not by a third-party external company.

-Which professional / trade bodies do you belong to?
+Which professional / trade bodies do you and your staff belong to?

 What are your typical response times to calls/email queries?

-Depending on the nature of the enquiry as some can be more complex than others, our service commitment is an acknowledgement or response to written correspondence within 24 hours.
+Depending on the nature of the enquiry as some can be more complex than others, our general service commitment is an acknowledgement or response to written correspondence within 3 working days.
 Calls are handled immediately.